NEW: One of the two hostages has died, Louisiana State Police say

 (CNN) – The hostage standoff in St. Joseph, Louisiana, has ended with the hostage-taker and one hostage dead, police said.

-Police shot and killed Ahmed, Louisiana State Police Col. Michael Edmonson said.
+Louisiana State Police shot and killed Fuaed Abdo Ahmed as they stormed the Tensas State Bank, just before midnight local time, according to Col. Michael Edmonson.
 He said the gunman had threatened to kill the hostages.

 Born in California, Ahmed moved with his family to northeastern Louisiana, where his family owns a convenience store, Edmonson said.

 The Mississippi River community of St. Joseph is about 35 miles south of Tallulah, Louisiana, and 35 miles north of Natchez, Mississippi.
-It is the seat of Tensas Parish, home to about 5,000 people.
+It is the seat of Tensas Parish, which has about 5,000 people.

-Ahmed entered the bank branch with a handgun around 12:30 p.m., and took the three bank employees hostage, according to officials.
+The incident began around 12:30 p.m., when the 20-year-old man entered the bank branch in St. Joseph with a handgun, taking the three bank employees hostage, according to officials.

-Law enforcement agents were able to talk to the hostages as well as the gunman.
+Law enforcement agents were able to talk to the hostages.
+They also spoke with the gunman.